 To be eligible for admission to an undergraduate program at the University of the Sunshine Coast, an applicant needs to:

-- be eligible for an OP or Selection Rank equal to or above the cut-off level in the offer round, through completion of a recognised formal or non-formal qualification, including:
+- be eligible for an OP or Selection Rank equal to or above the minimum OP or selection rank required for consideration in the offer round, through completion of a recognised formal or non-formal qualification, including:

 - secondary study